ENJOY 3 MIN READ

 If there was ever a time for you to put on your thinking cap, now would be the time!
 As the saying goes, “failing to plan is planning to fail.”
 Running a successful Christmas campaign requires your research and plan.
 You should have a good marketing campaign way ahead of Christmas.
 What if I told you some campaigns start as early as June?
 I know, right.
 June is a bit too early to plan the Christmas holiday.
 But it’ll surprise you the amount of time that goes into planning for campaigns.
 Others start somewhere around August but a majority start theirs around October and November.

 When it comes to running a Christmas campaign, the sooner, the better!
 Campaigns need more time to spread to consumers and even with the power of the internet, that takes some time.
 To win more sales, you will need as much time as you can get to prepare your marketing strategy to capitalize on the busiest time of the year.

 Create your Christmas campaign and offer

 Your marketing channels must reflect your message.
 Like every other campaign, a Christmas campaign runs for a specific period of time – some as early as October or November and into the New Year.
 It all depends on your industry.

 Be clear about your goals and target audience

-You just don’t want to run a Christmas campaign for ‘everyone’ all for nothing.
+You don’t want to run a Christmas campaign for ‘everyone’ all for nothing.
 That’ll be a waste of time and resources.
-You want to make sure that your Christmas campaign is set to attract the right audience.
+You also want to make sure that your Christmas campaign is set to attract the right audience.
 Remember, it’s all about adding value to your customers.
 In knowing your audience, ask yourself these questions:

 - What are their biggest challenges?